KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/data_organization/README.md

 **Exercise**

-1. Take a moment to create a README for the `dnaseq` folder (hint: use `vim` to create the file).
+1. Take a moment to create a README for the `dnaseq` folder (hint: use `vim`, or `nano` or any text editor of your choice to create the file).
 Give a short description of the project and brief descriptions of the types of file you would be storing within each of the sub-directories.

 ***